 - Meaningful Name: Hana means "flower", and she was a professional flower arranger before she married Hanzawa.
 She quit her job to become a housewife (despite his encouragement to continue working), but occasionally still does it part-time.

-- Reassigned to Antarctica: If a banker screws up big enough, he'll be loaned to one of the bank's client companies, usually a small business, and end up working there permanently with a much lower salary range than that of a banker.
+- If a banker screws up big enough, he'll be loaned to one of the bank's client companies, usually a small business, and end up working there permanently with a much lower salary range than that of a banker.
 Happens to Kondo, who is assigned to a small electric company, and Asano, who is shipped away to Manila after his corruption is exposed.

 - Averted with Owada, who is only removed from Executive Director position and remains on the board.
 Kishikawa, his former right-hand man, takes the fall instead.